CSE512-16S/a3-jstarkey/README.md

 ![alt tag](https://raw.githubusercontent.com/CSE512-16S/a3-jstarkey/master/storyboard-project/IMG_5536.JPG.jpeg)
 ![alt tag](https://raw.githubusercontent.com/CSE512-16S/a3-jstarkey/master/storyboard-project/IMG_5537.JPG.jpeg)
 # Changes between Storyboard and the Final Implementation
-The only modificaiton I made was to brin gthe horizontal menu bar to the right of the map vertically.
+The only modificaiton I made was to bring the horizontal menu bar to the right of the map vertically.
 I want to include more map options as I conglomerate more data.
 As you can see, I wasnt able to implement the summary statistics container that would display after you zoom into a state.
 I would like this to show longitudinal data of each respected map type.
 For example, I have data from the NICS of firearm background checks that can be used to correlate firearm sales with backgorund checks dating back to 2000.
 I also want to introduce my data using a timeline slider and animation.
 For example, my data of mass killing sprees goes back to 1982, it would be nice to show this data as a filter of the slider positions set for the year of the data.
 This could reveal an increase in frequency of killing sprees as the time progresses.